The History of Hemp?

 Hemp seeds oil is known for its great taste and for the high values of unsaturated fats, such as Omega 3 and Omega 6.

 You may notice hemp seed oil as an ingredient in some of your beauty products or while shopping at the supermarket.
 Although hemp seed oil is beneficial, it is different from CBD oil.

 Hemp seed oil does not contain CBD.

-CBD/Hemp oil is made from the specific hemp strain that is bred for its nutritional benefits.
+CBD/Hemp oil is made from the specific hemp strain.
 It is made from high CBD and low THC hemp.